tasharen/ngui/Assets/NGUI/ReadMe.txt

 -----------------
  Version History
 -----------------

+1.83:
+- NEW: Added a simple script that can save the state of the checkbox (or a group of checkboxes) to player prefs.
+- FIX: A variety of minor tweaks.

 1.82:
 - NEW: It's now possible to specify a "replacement" value on UIAtlas and UIFonts, making swapping of atlases and fonts a trivial matter.